This post may contain affiliate links. Please see my disclosure policy for details.

 On Foot: I found it really easy to access on foot from South Bay.
 I first paid a visit to Scarborough Castle and then walked down from there.
 The walk was really scenic along the coast.

 By Bus: If you needed to get public transport, you can easily take a bus to Peasholm Park from Scarborough train station.
-The 843 Coastliner stops right outside at the entrance at dedicated bus stop.
+The 843 Coastliner stops right outside at the entrance at the dedicated bus stop.
 Click to plan your journey.

 Where to stay in Scarborough